|

 unemployment benefits.
 Once an employee applies

-for unemployment, they will receive a phone interview.
+for Nevada unemployment, they will receive a phone interview.

 The purpose of the interview is to make sure the

-employee qualifies (such as working long enough in
+employee qualifies for Nevada unemployment benefits (such as working long enough in

 Nevada) and to determine whether any misconduct